If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 You can also interview people who have not yet purchased your solution, especially if your business has just started, and you still don’t have a customer base.

 How many people to interview?

-There is not a definitive answer to that.
+There is no definitive answer to that.

 However, as you do interviews, at some point, you will start to predict the responses of interviewees.
 You will notice patterns, so if you start to precisely predict what the person will say, you may stop and go to the next step.

 Now that the interviews are done, you have a lot of information to analyze and arrange.

 How exactly could you do that?
 Search for common characteristics among interviewees, and what problems and challenges were mentioned the most.
 Thus, you will understand what type of content could be more relevant to them.

 After, you need to decide how many personas your business will have.
 Is it possible to gather the information for only one persona?
 Or would it take the creation of more profiles, maybe two, three, or more?